CorruptedBytes/MoodleIPLogger/README.md

 ## Disclaimer

-This project is for educational purposes only.
+This project is for educational purposes only!

 We are not responsible for any illegal actions commited with this project.